josifoski/noteshell/README.md

 to (once only) compile
 program for your operating system.
 It's very easy, just open noteshell.lpr via Lazarus
-File/Open and hit on (via Menu Run/Run) or
+File/Open and hit on green triangle icon. (or via Menu Run/Run)
-directly green triangle icon.

 After that you can use only your executable.

 # shortcuts: